Code of Ethics and Code of Conduct

 SKA Organisation is committed to making its science, training and public outreach activities productive and enjoyable for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, nationality or religion.
 In line with SKAO’s Code of Ethics, we have expected levels of professional behaviour that include treating others with respect and contributing to a positive working environment that is free from harassment, bullying and discrimination.
 We will not tolerate any breaches of these expected behaviours by anyone attending our meetings.

 This Code of Conduct for Meetings applies to anyone attending SKAO-organised meetings and includes all scientists, students and staff who are members or associates of SKA Organisation.
-It also applies to participants and instructors in SKA Organisation training programmes, workshops, conferences and all other events or activities sponsored or organized by SKA Organisation.
+It also applies to participants and instructors in SKA Organisation training programmes, workshops, conferences and all other events or activities sponsored or organised by SKA Organisation.

 Please follow these guidelines: